STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 Follow this link [CMakeLists for Exercises](../../examples/00_exercises/CMakeLists.txt) to see the CMakeLists file for one of the examples

-This example contains multiple binaries, all are added using the same simple syntax
+This example contains multiple binaries.
+All are added using the same simple syntax

 ```cmake
 add_hpx_executable(my_executable SOURCES my_source.cpp)